Soft953/VeryLargeGraph-Project/README.md

 # VeryLargeGraph-Project

 @author Bourghes Sofiene bourgh_s

+@class EPITA SCIA 2020

+@email sofiene.bourghes@epita.fr

 @topic Clustering and Reordering

 This is the code for the VeryLargeGraph course, SCIA 2020.

-First run louvain algorithm (follow louvain README) Then run reordering algorithm (again, follow reordering README) And finally run again louvain to see the difference.
+First run louvain algorithm (follow louvain README).

+Then run reordering algorithm (again, follow reordering README).

+And finally run again louvain to see the difference.